isomerpages/moe-clementitownsec/_co-curriculum/Co Curricular Activities/Guzheng.md

 on the guzheng, we seek to nurture cultural appreciation among our members.
 In recent years, we have also welcomed non-Chinese students into our ensemble, reflecting the inclusive and diverse spirit of our community.</p>
-<p>&nbsp;</p>
-<p>By refining their instrumental technique and musical interpretation, members
+<p>&nbsp;By refining their instrumental technique and musical interpretation,
-cultivate passion, self-discipline, and perseverance in their pursuit of musical excellence.
+members cultivate passion, self-discipline, and perseverance in their pursuit of musical excellence.
 To further their learning, students are encouraged to pursue recognition through nationally accredited guzheng grading examinations, which affirm their musical achievements and deepen their understanding of the art form.</p>
-<p>&nbsp;</p>
 <p>Students are given numerous opportunities to perform both within and beyond
 the school.
 The ensemble frequently showcases its talents at major school events and national platforms.
 At the biennial Singapore Youth Festival